leoreeva/tech-study-notes/software_design/solid_principle.md

 <br>

-## D = Dipendency Inversion (DIP)
+## D = Dependency Inversion (DIP)
 High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions.

-Code is much more reusable easier to maintain if abstractions and details are isolated from each other.
+Code is much more reusable and easier to maintain if abstractions and details are isolated from each other.
 This goes both ways:
 - we can substitute different details in order to reuse high-level code
 - we can reuse implementation details by layering alternative business logic on top.